CaptainLimbo/CaptainLimbo.github.io/_pages/research.md

 Here are selected research projects.
 For publications, see the Publications section.

-### Modeling Situational Awareness in AR-Guided CPR
+# Modeling Situational Awareness in AR-Guided CPR
-- Lab: Intelligent Interactive Internet of Things (I^3T) Lab
-- Institution: Duke University
-- Duration: Oct.
-2024 — Oct.
-2025

 - Designed and implemented an AR application for AR-guided cardiopulmonary resuscitation (CPR), along with simulated bleeding and vomiting incidents to evaluate situational awareness of CPR providers using AR guidance.
 - Identified that slower and shorter saccades and longer time fixated on virtual content were correlated with situational awareness based on whether the incidents were detected and handled properly.